-In fact, the results of DSM implementation in countries around the world have concluded that the DSM can reduce more than 10% of energy demand at a cost of only 0.3 to 0.5 of the costs required to build power plants and networks to meet the corresponding amount of electricity.
+In fact, the results of DSM implementation in countries worldwide have concluded that the DSM can reduce more than 10% of energy demand at a cost of only 0.3 to 0.5 of the costs required to build power plants and networks to meet the corresponding amount of electricity.
 As a result, the DSM brings economic as well as environmental benefits to the country, power sectors and customers.
 The main objective of the DSM is to reshape the load graph and regulate the maximum and minimum daily demand profile to make the most efficient use of energy sources to relieve the need to build new power plants.5 This may result in the direction of energy using during normal hours.
 Virtually all DSM programs aim to maximize efficiency in order to avoid or slow down the construction of new power plants.
-In addition, other reasons for implementing the DSM programs are social relationships, environmental reasons and changing customers' electricity habits both during peak and normal hours to save energy.6 application of the DSM techniques, the Supervisory Control and Data Acquisition (SCADA) system is one of the optimal solutions to be applied.
+In addition, other reasons for implementing the DSM programs are social relationships, environmental reasons and changing customers' electricity habits both during peak and normal hours to save energy.6

+In order to manage, monitor, collect data and control the electrical system with the application of the DSM techniques, the Supervisory Control and Data Acquisition (SCADA) system is one of the optimal solutions to be applied.
 The SCADA system helps operators to monitor and control the power system effectively, thereby making accurate and timely control decisions.
 Besides, the SCADA also contributes to improving the reliability of the power system, optimizing energy use, reducing power loss and operating costs of the power system.^{7,8}